Photosynq/PhotosynQ-Documentation/docs/tutorials/building-an-advanced-protocol.md

-# Building an Advanced Protocl
+# Building an Advanced Protocol

 In the previous tutorial we showed you how to write a Protocol for a simple Phi2 measurement.
 Make sure you are familiar with this first example, before you tackle this next tutorial.
 Here we want to explain to you how to build a complex Protocol, which combines simple Protocols like the Phi2 from the previous example into one set of Protocols, a **Protocol Set**.